cdonhofer/ThreadOff/try-out-your-own-tasks.md

     }

+	// example for a very simple blocking task
+	// if you want your task to draw something on the canvas
+	// just make it return a Shape (javafx.scene.shape.Shape)
-	// example for a very simple blocking task static class SleepCallable implements Callable<List<Shape>> {
+	// e.g. a Line, Ellipse or a Text static class SleepCallable implements Callable<List<Shape>> {
         @Override
         public List<Shape> call() throws Exception {